Home Legal Product Disclosure Statement

 5.3 Settlement

 A Spot Contract must be settled within 2 Business Days of the transaction being entered into.
-This means that you must pay us the money you are exchanging within 2 Business Days.
+This means that you must pay us the money, or have a cleared available balance to the value you are exchanging within 2 Business Days.
 Actual receipt of the funds transferred by us into your nominated Recipient Account may take longer than 2 Business Days from when you enter into your Contract, as it depends on when we actually receive your funds, the destination of the funds and the intermediary banks involved.

 5.4 Spot Contract Exchange Rate